FARM: Foundational Aerial Radio Map for Intelligent Low-Altitude Networking

 \subsection{Experiment Setup}

 All experiments are conducted using the proposed ARM-Omni dataset.
-The total of $130$ scenarios is partitioned into $13$ task-oriented subsets, as summarized in Table~\ref{tab:exp_datasets}, with each subset containing $10$ scenarios.
+The total of $130$ scenarios is evenly partitioned into $13$ task-oriented subsets, as summarized in Table~\ref{tab:exp_datasets}.
 Subsets D1--D10 serve as the in-domain datasets for both model training and standard evaluation.
 Within each of these subsets, samples are randomly split into training, validation, and testing sets using an 8:1:1 ratio.
 The remaining three subsets are reserved for zero-shot out-of-domain evaluation under unseen configurations.
-Specifically, P1 extends the maximum receiver height from 130 m to 150 m and narrows the coverage range to one-fourth of the original to assess spatial transferability.
-F1 introduces unseen carrier frequencies at 2.6 GHz and 7.1 GHz to verify frequency generalization, and A1 incorporates an unseen antenna radiation pattern with a $60^\circ$ beamwidth to evaluate pattern adaptation.
-Unless otherwise specified, the sampling rate is fixed at 5\% across all experiments.
+Specifically, P1 extends the maximum receiver height from $130m$ to $150m$ and narrows the coverage range to one-fourth of the original to assess spatial transferability.
+F1 introduces unseen carrier frequencies at 2.6 GHz and 7.1 GHz to verify cross-frequency generalization, and A1 incorporates an unseen antenna radiation pattern with a $60^\circ$ beamwidth to evaluate pattern adaptation.
+The training and evaluation datasets are available at \nolinkurl{https://huggingface.co/datasets/jliang097/FARM_training_test}.